How to create a Facebook business page the right way

 You are going to want to change your username.
 This will help Facebook, and people searching for ‘what you do…’, find you a lot easier.
 This has got to do with ‘keywords.’
 Very Important!

-Let our team at RAS Digital Marketing, give you a hand setting up your Facebook business page, our team will also supply you with a Facebook marketing strategy to help you gain more customers.
+Let our team at RAS Digital Marketing, give you a hand setting up your Facebook business page.
+Our team will also supply you with a Facebook marketing proposal to help you get more leads and gain more customers.
 Click here to read more about this offer.

 When you create your Facebook business page, your URL at the top in the search bar will look something like the image below…